-At least three investigations or procedures why Costa Concordia capsized and later sank outside Isola del Giglio on January 14, 2012 were started soon after the incident.
-But none of the three investigations were really interested in the abandon ship and the capsize and the loss of the ship or why innocent people still aboard drowned on January 14, 2012.
+Three investigations or procedures why M/S Costa Concordia capsized and later sank outside Isola del Giglio on January 14, 2012 were started soon after the incident.
+None of the three investigations were really interested in the abandon ship, the capsize, the sinking of the ship or why innocent people still aboard drowned on January 14, 2012.
 None of the investigations attempted to establish that something like the following happened:

-None of the three investigations established if the ship were seaworthy prior the capsize!
+None of the three investigations established, if the ship were seaworthy prior departure and the capsize that followed!

 None of the three investigations established if the Voyage/Voice Data Recordings provided were real and actually existed.